Welcome everybody to the first Day 1 of 12 Days of Christmas Decorating. So glad you came over to see my first decoration.

 When I was satisfied that the rope was evenly dispersed and the wreath was hanging level, I made a knot with the leftover rope, disguising the wire I used to attach it to the wreath.

-I put four numbers on the pot, so I can rotate it each week, until it will be Christmas on number 4.
+I put four numbers on the pot, so I can rotate it each week until it is Christmas on number 4.

 Interested in seeing more Advent Decorations?